Institute of Space Technology: Annual events

 In 1999, the United Nations General Assembly declared 4–10 October as World Space Week.
 Pakistan is endeavoring to enter into the realm of Space Science & Technology and related applications.
 In past couple of decades IST has seen considerable advances in this field.
 The success of any space program relies greatly on public understanding and support.
-IST in collaboration with our National Space Agency (SUPARCO) is communicating the benefits of Space Technology to the public on a regular basis.
+The IST in collaboration with the Space & Upper Atmosphere Research Commission National Space Agency (SUPARCO) is communicating the benefits of Space Technology to the public on a regular basis.
 The institute has pioneered the observation of the International World Space Week in Pakistan.
 Walks, lectures and seminars are arranged in schools and colleges of the Twin-City area by students of IST.
 The week culminates with a full day variety show at the Institute that includes space quiz, poster competitions, space cinema and a musical concert.